 Anandamide, 2‑Arachidonoylglycerol and Related Lipids

 Three years later, it was recognized that 2‑arachidonoylglycerol has very similar properties and functions to anandamide, and that it interacts with the same specific receptors, although it is produced by a very different biosynthetic route, and is much more abundant in animal tissues.
 Together, anandamide and 2‑arachidonoylglycerol have been termed endogenous cannabinoids or 'endocannabinoids', as their receptors were first identified through their interactions with phytocannabinoids, shortly before the discovery of the endogenous ligands.
-These lipids are synthesised from membrane lipids on demand to exert their biological effects, and the signalling process is rapidly attenuated by their catabolism, i.e. there is tight regulation of the endocannabinoid system.
+These lipids are synthesised from membrane lipids on demand in response to increased intracellular Ca2+ concentration, membrane depolarization, and/or receptor stimulation to exert their biological effects.
+The signalling process is rapidly attenuated by their catabolism, i.e., there is tight regulation of the endocannabinoid system.